 As an officer, your report is the first and most important opportunity you have to record events as you experienced them and explain why you took the actions you did.
 When you’ve used force on a subject, the information in your report becomes crucial to ensuring your success in court.

 Lexipol co-founder and attorney Bruce Praet has represented officers and agencies in court for more than 30 years.
 He’s identified several essential elements to include, as well as best practices to follow, to create more effective police use of force reports that stand up to scrutiny in court.
-Following are some of the tips Praet shared in a recent webinar.

 Start your report with a quick introduction to give the reader an idea of what the report is about.
 The basis of the report should be covered within the first 30 seconds of reading – don’t start with supplemental reports!
 Your report should then go on to answer the who, what, where, when, why questions.
 Write in plain English and explain what you mean, making the report as simple as possible to understand.
 Remember that jurors don’t think like cops.